The Wheeler Centre

 Shrill: Notes From a Loud Woman is a collection of first-person essays traversing the themes of fat-shaming, Twitter-trolling, racism, sexism and more.
 'Women are told, from birth, that it's our job to be small: physically small, small in our presence, and small in our impact on the world,’ she writes. ‘...
 I want to obliterate that expectation.'

-This event was Auslan interpreted; a video will be available soon.
+This event was Auslan interpreted; a video is available here.

 All messages as part of this discussion and any opinions, advice, statements, or other information contained in any messages or transmitted by any third party are the responsibility of the author of that message and not the Wheeler Centre.